 Five ways that recording your health history can improve your life

 I have been living with chronic conditions, both physical and mental, since I was a kid.
 I’ve been encouraged to write about it, talk about it, think about it, and then put it all aside and move forward with my life.
-There’s good reasons for doing these things.
-Today, I want to talk to you…
+There are good reasons for doing these things.
+Today, I want to talk to…

 |